-Set amongst the hilly English countryside, Bath, the only place in the UK with natural hot springs and honey-coloured architecture is packed with historic sites, museums, cute cafes and rewarding walks.
+Set amongst the hilly English countryside, Bath, the only place in the UK with natural hot springs and honey-colored architecture is packed with historic sites, museums, cute cafes, and rewarding walks.
 Explore the best places to visit in Bath on a day trip or on a weekend.

 Bath has always been on my UK travel list.
-When I was still living in Scotland, I was frequently travelling to London and wanted to discover more of what England has to offer, not only focusing on its capital.
-I managed to visit more of the English cities, including Brighton, Winchester, Portsmouth and Oxford.
+When I was still living in Scotland, I frequently travelled to London and wanted to discover more of what England has to offer, not only focusing on its capital.
+I managed to visit more English cities, including Brighton, Winchester, Portsmouth, and Oxford.
 I’ve heard stories about Bath’s remarkable Georgian architecture and, of course, the Roman Baths with the only natural hot spring in the UK.
 When I finally managed to spend part of my weekend in Bath in October this year, I was very happy to be able to explore this charming English town.

 Bath day trip or weekend in Bath?

 Bath is a short train ride from Oxford or London with frequent train and bus services.
 You can take a day trip to Bath or spend the whole weekend in Bath and you won’t be bored.
 I only managed to go for Bath day trip and I really wished I could stay longer.
 The weekend in Bath would be the optimal time for visiting most of the city’s attractions.